 The core of Robotech‘s conflict is the battle between the humans and the evil Zentraedi aliens.
 This militaristic race has been creating clones to invade other planets for centuries, and their advanced technology makes them a veritable threat against even the most powerful of Robotech‘s mechs.

-Dolza is the second oldest Zentraedi, acting as Supreme Commander of his species.
-Dean Norris has a physical resemblance with the character, not to mention that the amazing acting skills he displayed in Breaking Bad would help him immensely with this character.
+Dolza is the second oldest Zentraedi, acting as the Supreme Commander of his species.
+Dean Norris resembles the character physically, and his amazing acting skills in Breaking Bad would help him immensely with this character.

 Tom Hiddleston as Khyron

 Tom Hiddleston would be perfect for this character.
-He could use his experience playing Loki, the god of mischief himself, to play an eccentric backstabbing general that’s also a member of a powerful alien race.
-Khyron is just Loki but taller, in more ways than one.
+He could use his experience playing Loki, the god of mischief himself, to play an eccentric backstabbing general who’s also a member of a powerful alien race.
+Khyron is just Loki but taller in more ways than one.

 Alex Wolff as Max Sterling